 .
 I was once a chemist and am from Cleveland, Ohio.
 I live with my husband, David, and our dog, Wallace.
 I’m one of 6 kids.

 1. In your life/work, what do you look like on your best day?
 How do you show up?

 On my best day, I have a lot of energy.
-I’ve had a good night’s sleep, and I’ve gone on a run outside.
+I’ve had a good night’s sleep, and I’ve been outside and worked out.

-I am a massive extrovert who gets energy from others, so COVID has been particularly challenging on that front.
+I am a massive extrovert who gets energy from others, so COVID was particularly challenging on that front.
 When my energy gets low, I go for a short walk outside or bug David.